Disappearance of Martha Jean Lambert: Investigation

 Authorities started to search for Martha immediately following her disappearance.
 Areas along State Road 207 and areas in Kerri Lynn Road were searched.
-Nothing was found and the case started to turn cold.
-They never gave up hope of finding the girl.
-Since the day she vanished, Martha's mother believed that she was kidnapped and taken from the area.
-According to her, on the night of Martha's disappearance, she and her daughter were at a social gathering when Martha said "Mom, I'm going over, I’ll be back in five minutes.”
-She left the gathering and never returned.
+Nothing was found and the case was starting to turn cold.
+Despite this, authorities never gave up hope of finding her.
+Since the day Martha vanished, her mother Margaret believes that she was kidnapped and taken from the area.
+According to Margaret, on the night of Martha's disappearance, she and her daughter were at a social gathering when Martha said "Mom, I'm going over, I’ll be back in five minutes.” but never returned.
 When Margaret noticed that a substantial amount of time passed and Martha hadn't returned, she went out looking for her.
-She reported her missing later on.
+She reported her missing later in the evening.

-Authorities questioned everyone in the area.
-Some neighbors stated that they had seen Martha walking west on Kerri Lynn Road later that night.
-Others also reported that they had seen a suspicious green van being driven in the area.
-It was the only vehicle that was not native to the area.
-It was apparently spotted soon after Martha left.
-Her brother, David Lambert, gave varying stories as to what occurred that night.
-He once stated that he saw Martha getting into a black vehicle.
+Authorities questioned everyone in the area, with some neighbors stating that they had seen Martha walking west on Kerri Lynn Road later that night.
+Others also reported that they had seen a suspicious green van being driven in the area; it was the only vehicle that was not native to the area, and was apparently spotted soon after Martha left.
+Her brother, David Lambert, gave varying stories as to what occurred that night; he once stated that he saw Martha getting into a black vehicle.
 Authorities said the story did not hold up.
-He would then go on to state that he and Martha were having dinner that night when Martha said she was going out.
-When he asked where, she told him it was none of his concern and she refused to divulge her destination.
+David would then go on to say that he and Martha were having dinner that night when Martha said she was going out.
+When he asked where, Martha told him it was none of his concern and she refused to divulge her destination.
 She left and David watched as Martha walked off into the dark.
-Martha's case was initially considered a runaway but authorities believe that Martha met with foul play and was likely deceased.
+Martha's case was initially considered a runaway but authorities believe that Martha was met with foul play and is very likely deceased.

 Abduction theory

-Many, including Martha's mother, believed that the girl was abducted by a non-family member while outside.
+Many, including Martha's mother, believed that she was abducted by someone outside of the family while outside.
 Authorities also suspected this and have investigated the possibility of a stranger abduction with great lengths but no clues emerged despite extensive searches and investigations.
 No one was ever named as her kidnapper and no one has ever been arrested in connection with her disappearance.
 Several possible suspects have been named in the case but there was no evidence in the case to prove that they had anything to do with her disappearance.
-Margaret Ann Lambert also remains hopeful that her daughter may still be alive.
-Many agencies online continue to classify Martha as a Non-Family Abduction case.
+Margaret remains hopeful that her daughter may still be alive.
+Many agencies online continue to classify Martha as a non-family abduction case.